MetaMask/metamask-docs/snaps/features/custom-ui/user-defined-components.md

 ## Example with props

-Components can be parametrized by passing props.
+You can parameterize components by passing props.
 Props are passed to the component as an object and can be accessed using the first parameter of the component's definition function:

 ```jsx title="Insight.jsx"
 export const Insight = (props) => {